 Scholarships for international students in the UK

-If you're an international student looking for funding to study in the UK then you've come to the right place – this complete guide will tell you everything you need to know.
+If you're an international student looking for funding to study in the UK then you've come to the right place – here we share everything you need to know.

-With some of the best universities in the world and strong employment prospects, the UK is a popular destination for students all over the globe.
+With some of the best universities in the world and strong employment prospects, the UK is a popular destination for students across the globe.

 How much are tuition fees for international students in the UK?